christopher-b/cbennell.com/src/_posts/2024-10-27-bridgetown-tailwind-kamal.md

 Although it's simple, I don't love this solution.
 It's fixing the problem in the wrong place.
 We shouldn't be patching over weird quirks of the build process in our packaging layer.
 A better solution would be in the esbuild process, closer to the intricacies of why the `jit-refresh.css` file exists in the first place.
 Putting fix in the esbuild process also ensure that it's in place regardless of how we actually trigger esbuild–whether it's directly, via a rake task, or some other method.

-Here's how we might do it.
+Here's how we might accomplish this.
 Create an esbuild plugin that will touch the file (actually, make a general purpose file-touching plugin, and pass the file name in):

 {% code js caption="plugins/touch_file.js" %}
 // We're using CommonJs requires to match Bridgetown defaults